giellalt/lang-nob/nob.md

 n1pl odds, oddsene

 ## The lexica themselves

+LEXICON NevercompNoun just to ensure "for" is not compound material even in descriptive analysers.

 LEXICON FinalNoun is a separate lexicon to point to.
 For now it contains only *-skap*.